neural-reckoning/temporal-shd/README.md

 # Clone this repository
 git clone https://github.com/neural-reckoning/temporal-shd.git
 ```
-In timingshdLoad.ipynb, you can directly load the dataset via create_dataloaders, which is based on the PyTorch framework.
+You could follow the timingshdLoad.ipynb to download the temporal SHD/SSC, and you can directly load the dataset via create_dataloaders, which is based on the PyTorch framework.
 ## Download

 You can directly download the dataset from Zenodo: